TolikPylypchuk/SharpHook/docs/articles/logging.md

 The simplest way to use `LogEntry` is to use its `Level` and `FullText` properties. `FullText` is created using the log message format and arguments so you don't have to do it yourself.

-`ILogSource` extends `IDisposable` - you can dispose of a log source to stop receiving libuiohook messages.
+You can dispose of a log source to stop receiving libuiohook messages.
 You should keep a reference to an instance of `LogSource` when you use it since it will stop receiving messages when garbage collector deletes it, to avoid memory leaks.

 SharpHook.Reactive contains the `IReactiveLogSource` and its implementation - `ReactiveLogSourceAdapter`.
 Here's a usage example: